vsnits/SimplyCode/README.md

 # Intro
-   SimplyCode! project is cross-platform open source code editor with No syntax correction and No highlighting! <br>
+   SimplyCode! is cross-platform open source code editor with No syntax correction and No highlighting! <br>
-   For all programming history lovers with infinite customisation and C-orientated auto-tabulation tool. <br>
+   For computer code funs with infinite customisation and simple auto-tabulation tools included. <br>
-   Written in JavaScript, a home for some JS libraries and works offline even better than online tool. <br>
+   Written in clear JavaScript, a home for some JS libraries and works offline even better than online tool. <br>
+   No data writing, no data collection, no code correction!

 # Motivation
    Code editors now weight more and more, but even less comfortable in some cases. <br>
    The Apple's Xcode now weights nearly 7 GB and requires Apple ID registration :(? <br>
+   Tired from auto-correction?
+Wanna control process fully yourself? <br>
-   With SimplyCode! start coding right now from any device using any text format. <br>
+   Start coding right now from any device using any text format! <br>

 # Installation
    ```shell